 DIRECTOR OF DEVELOPMENT

+JOB DESCRIPTION

+Organization: KIPP Baltimore, Inc.

+Position: Director of Development

+Location: Baltimore, MD

+Reports to: Executive Director

 About KIPP Baltimore

 KIPP Baltimore is a non-profit network of free, public charter schools that prepare students for success in college and life.
 In 2002, we started our first middle school, KIPP Ujima Village Academy with the goal of graduating students with the character strengths and academic abilities needed to succeed in high school, college and beyond – and in so doing, to prove what is possible in urban schools.
 Today, we serve 1,500 students at KIPP Ujima (grades 5-8) and KIPP Harmony Academy (grades K-4) and serve more than 700 alumni through the KIPP Through College program, a comprehensive support program for alumni in high school and college.
 Of the first three classes to graduate from the middle school, 89% have graduated from high school, and of those who graduated from high school, 66% are continuing their education.